The operators of three PappaRich outlets have been penalised $307,000 for underpaying 150 workers $74,000.

 No excuse for wage theft

-Industrial relations expert Miles Heffernan said employers often plead ignorance as an excuse for underpaying their workers.
+Industrial advocate Miles Heffernan says employers often plead ignorance as an excuse for underpaying workers.

 “We hear it time and time again – employers claim that modern awards are too complex to understand, well I say that’s bullshit,” he said.